String Of Dolphins: Beginner-Friendly Plant Care Guide

 But you can work with regular houseplant soil to make it hospitable to your dolphin plant.
 Vladan continues, “Amend whichever potting mix you buy with coarse perlite, pumice, bark, or another amendment.
 Use 2 parts potting mix, 1 part perlite or another amendment.
 This will make the potting mix have more oxygen which is very important for the roots, it will make the potting mix dry faster and reduce the chances of overwatering.”

 There are also quite a few commercial succulent soil mixes you could buy.
 I put all my succulents in Espoma Cactus Mix, and I’ve always been happy with the results.
-A couple of other good options would be this organic mix from The Valley Garden or Cactus and Succulent Soil Mix from Hoffman.

 String of dolphins prefers bright, indirect sunlight.
 Place it in a east or south facing window where it can get sunlight for 6 or more hours per day.